 Writers: Hitoshi Ishikawa, Yoshinobu Kamo, Ichiro Ryu

-It might be expected that Miike’s science-fiction would have all the razzle-dazzle of the previous ‘DOA’ films, but this is the most aesthetically restrained entry, looking like a no-budget straight-to-video cash-in with a couple of intriguing diversions that, really, don’t go so far as the characters just seem to come a full stop; and then these features are jettisoned for the typically outrageous finale.Final’ has its one truly eerie moment when, having tried to commit suicide, Honda’s wife lays half-dead on the bed sparking electricity.The fight scenes are executed with flare, using wire-work and a brush of digital effects but these are used with restraint.
-Mostly, the story mopes around Ryô and the rebels whilst they attempt an attack on Wu then find their numbers dwindling down to nothing due to incompetence and betrayal.
+It might be expected that Miike’s science-fiction would have all the razzle-dazzle of the previous ‘DOA’ films, but this is the most aesthetically restrained entry, looking like a no-budget straight-to-video cash-in with a couple of intriguing diversions that, really, don’t go so far and where the characters just seem to come a full stop.
+And then any internal logic is jettisoned for the typically outrageous finale.The fight scenes are executed with flare, using wire-work and a brush of digital effects but these are used with restraint.
+Mostly, the story mopes around Ryô and the rebels whilst they attempt an attack on Wu and then find their numbers dwindling down to nothing due to incompetence and betrayal.
 This includes their accidentally kidnapping Officer Honda’s son which triggers a subplot where the rebel kid and Honda’s son bond and share strips of celluloid and watch films in an old cinema.
-This cinema nods to the black-and-white film footage seen at the opening credits, (which also casts a satirical light on all these replicants as just a modern version of all that nonsense.
-Of course, this reference to celluloid datesw this immensely).
-This short-lived kidnapping triggers the revelation that Officer Honda is also an android, although he did not know. ‘
+This cinema nods to the black-and-white film footage seen at the opening credits - which also casts a satirical light on all these replicants as just an extension of all that nonsense.
+Of course, this reference to celluloid dates this immensely in a digital age.
+This short-lived kidnapping triggers the revelation that Officer Honda is also an android, although he was unaware.

 Wu, it seems, has reprogrammed the battle androids of the apocalyptic war, apparently making the world to his liking.
 Wu wears a shirt splashed with pink (faded blood?), dislikes breeding, acts a little slimy around his sax-playing catamite.
 ‘Final’ is homophobic in the same way that the first ‘DOA’ is misogynistic: it surely is guilty of that in some way, but as with all Miike there seems to be much more at play than meanness and such negativity does not strike as the agenda.
 It’s all grist-for-the-mill for Miike’s anything-goes mentality.
 Perversely, we are not going to find nuance in Dictator Wu as a predatory gay madman, but we might find a little nuance in Ryô’s and Honda’s experiences of being androids; and the homophobia is turned inside-out when – in a further satirical take on ‘Tetsuo’ (which was a coming-out film all of its own) – our two leads have a showdown.
 They have a decent little melee and then, heading for that outrageous ending, they merge into a crazy phallic robot which seems to satirise not only the homocentric nature of gangster and fighting genres, but also the fetishising of mutation and technology of the anime genre.
 Miike seems to care not at the ridiculous conclusion: it nods to the old film footage but also to the previous conclusions of the ‘DOA’ films and the appearance of the cosmos throughout the series.
 And then it’s as if the previous outrageousness turns throughout the series makes some sense if they were always just replicants… or something.